-Loss prevention is a set of policies and procedures designed to minimized theft, fraud, vandalism and waste.
+Loss prevention is a set of policies and procedures designed to minimize theft, fraud, vandalism and waste.
 With “shrinkage” amounting to 1.7% of gross sales for the average North-American retailer, the financial stakes are high.
 Below, a list of criteria for visiting/auditing stores in the context of loss prevention.

 - Record date of the last LP Audit